ComplianceAsCode/kube-oscal-catalog/README.md

 #### automation scripts customizations

-These scripts were customized in scripts/automation as follows.
+These scripts were customized in scripts automation as follows.

 ##### check_and_update_all.sh